xtianmiller/emergence.js/README.md

 - `bower install emergence.js`

 ## How To Use
-Add `data-emergence="hidden"` to any element you want to watch for emergence:
+Add `data-emergence="hidden"` to any element you wish to watch:

 ```html
 <div class="element" data-emergence="hidden"></div>